 Once the SBA reopens the program, it will run through March 31, 2021, or until funds run out (whichever comes first).
 Small businesses may be able to apply for a loan as early as January 15, 2021.

 To get prepared for a PPP loan, it’s critical to read up on the latest eligibility requirements and terms so you know where you stand and how to prepare.
-The following guide outlines everything you need to know about the updates to the PPP.
+The following guide outlines everything you need to know about the updates before you apply for PPP loan funding.

 Issued as part of the CARES Act in March 2020, the PPP gave small businesses and independent contractors loans to cover payroll costs for a period of up to eight weeks.